apache/rocketmq/docs/en/CLITools.md

   <td rowspan=6 height=209 class=xl69 width=87 style='border-bottom:1.0pt;
   height:156.0pt;border-top:none;width:65pt'>queryMsgByUniqueKey</td>
   <td rowspan=6 class=xl72 width=87 style='border-bottom:1.0pt;
   border-top:none;width:65pt'>According to the msgId query, msgId is different from offsetMsgId.
-The specific differences can be found in common operational and maintenance problems. "-g" and "-d" are to be used together, and when you find the message, try to get a particular consumer to consume the message and return the result of the consumption.</td>
+The specific differences can be found in common operational and maintenance problems. "-g" option and "-d" option are to be used together, and when you find the message, try to get a particular consumer to consume the message and return the result of the consumption.</td>
   <td class=xl67 width=87 style='width:65pt'>-h</td>
   <td class=xl68 width=87 style='width:65pt'>Print help information</td>
  </tr>